elewites/myGame/Game02/README.md

 specifies the configurations for the game.
 In short, game config specifies the size, shape, and speed of entities in the game.
 Game config is then read by game upon initialization.

 [libraries](libraries) contains the dependencies that were used to build this program.
+Mainly, SFML library.

 [src](src) folder contains the source code.